 There are lots of lounge-worthy seats at The Bitter Bar, but if you belly right up to the bar, you'll have a chance to chat with the ultra-knowledgeable, passionate bar staff.
 Ask how many herbs are in green chartreuse (hint: it's over 100), how they make their own bitters in-house (hence, the name), or how they choose and source their unique glassware (and why it matters).

 There's pretty strong evidence that fermented honey was humankind's first foray into buzz-inducing beverages.
 You get the feeling the folks at Redstone Meadery would be just fine if humanity had stopped right there.
 Take a half-hour tour, and sample some delicious varieties of meads (black raspberry!) that will go a long way to convincing you that mead is indeed the nectar of the gods.

 Hit Boulder's dynamic duo of wine on Lee Hill Drive: Bookcliff Vineyards and Settembre Cellars.
-Then head next door for fresh craft beer at Upslope Brewery — and cider at Boulder's first cidery BOCO Cider (opening May 10, 2019).
+Then head next door for fresh craft beer at Upslope Brewery — and cider at Boulder's first cidery, BOCO Cider.

 With the tagline "friends, freaks and lusty libations," you can expect some exciting concoctions from DV8 Distillery, which doubles as a gay bar on Boulder's up-and-coming east side.
 Stop in for a tasting of Bourbon, gin, vodka and other spirits, and keep an eye on their calendar for art installations, live music, comedy shows, drag exhibitions, raves and other events,